 We have in the past, and may in the future, choose to grow our business in part through acquisitions, which could pose a number of risks to our operations.
-We may not be able to complete acquisitions, or integrate the operations, products, technologies or personnel gained through any such acquisition, such as our recent acquisitions of GFPC and OBS, without a material adverse effect on our results of operations, financial condition or business.
+We may not be able to complete acquisitions, or integrate the operations, products, technologies or personnel gained through any such acquisition, such as our recent acquisitions of OBS and Voyant, without a material adverse effect on our results of operations, financial condition or business.
 Assimilating the acquired businesses may divert significant management attention and financial resources from our other operations and could disrupt our ongoing business.
 We may have difficulty integrating the acquired operations, products, technologies or personnel, and may incur substantial unanticipated integration costs.
 Financing an acquisition could result in dilution from issuing equity securities or a weaker balance sheet from using cash or incurring debt.
 Any debt securities that we issue or credit agreements into which we enter to finance an acquisition may contain covenants that would restrict our operations, impair our ability to pay dividends or limit our ability to take advantage of other strategic opportunities.
 Further, we may fail to realize the potential cost savings or other financial benefits of the acquisition.
-In addition, acquisitions, including our recent acquisitions of GFPC and OBS, may result in the loss of key employees or customers, particularly those of the acquired operations.
-Acquisitions, including our recent acquisitions of GFPC and OBS, could further adversely affect our existing business relationships with third parties and/or cause us to incur regulatory, legal or other liabilities from the acquired businesses, including claims for infringement of intellectual property rights, for which we may not be indemnified in full or at all.
+In addition, acquisitions, including our recent acquisitions of OBS and Voyant, could further adversely affect our existing business relationships with third parties and/or cause us to incur regulatory, legal or other liabilities from the acquired businesses, including claims for infringement of intellectual property rights, for which we may not be indemnified in full or at all.

-We may be subject to liability for losses that result from a breach of our fiduciary duties.
+We may be subject to liability for losses that result from a breach of our or another's fiduciary duties.

-Certain of our investment advisory services involve fiduciary obligations that require us to act in the best interests of our clients, and we may be sued and face liabilities, regulatory investigations or enforcement actions for actual or claimed breaches of our fiduciary duties.
+Certain of our investment advisory services involve fiduciary obligations that require us to act in the best interests of our clients, and we may face legal proceedings, liabilities, regulatory investigations or enforcement actions for actual or claimed breaches of our fiduciary duties.
 Because we provide investment advisory services with respect to substantial assets, we could face substantial liability to our clients if it is determined that we have breached our fiduciary duties.
 In certain circumstances, which generally depend on the types of investment solutions and services we are providing, we may enter into client agreements jointly with advisers and retain third-party investment money managers and strategists on behalf of clients.
-We are responsible for conducting due diligence on the investment solutions and strategies offered by such third parties with whom we partner, and a failure to adequately conduct due diligence or to adequately disclose material conflicts of interest could subject us to liability for misstatements or omissions contained in disclosures, marketing materials and other materials describing the investment solutions and strategies offered by such third parties of such persons, and we may face liabilities for the improper actions and/or omissions of such advisers and third-party investment money managers that involve claims of breaches of the duties of such persons, and we may face liabilities for the improper actions and/or omissions of such advisers and third-party investment money managers and strategies.
+In many instances, we are responsible for conducting due diligence on the investment solutions and strategies offered by such third parties with whom we contract, and a failure to adequately conduct due diligence or to adequately disclose material conflicts of interest could subject us to liability for alleged inadequate due diligence or for misstatements or omissions contained in disclosures, marketing materials and other materials describing the investment solutions and strategies offered by such third parties to our investor clients.
+As such, we may be included as a defendant in lawsuits against financial advisers, strategists and third-party investment money managers and strategists.
 In addition, we may face claims based on the results of our investment advisory services, even in the absence of a breach of our fiduciary duty.
 Such claims and liabilities could therefore have a material adverse effect on our results of operations, financial condition or business.